ni/arbitrary-session-management/README.md

 This guide focuses on enabling similar session management and sharing capabilities for arbitrary resources.
 It demonstrates how to:

-- Define and implement **custom gRPC services** that expose arbitrary functionality such as **instrument driver session, file I/O**, **database access**, or other tasks.
+1. Define and implement a **custom gRPC service** to expose functionalities supported by the arbitrary resource such as *instrument, file I/O, database*, or other tasks.
-- Integrate with **NI's Session Management Service** to enable **controlled shared access** to resources.
+1. Integrate with **NI Session Management Service** to enable **controlled shared access** to resource.
-- Support **session sharing** across multiple measurement plugins using different [session initialization behavior](https://github.com/ni/measurement-plugin-python/blob/main/packages/service/ni_measurement_plugin_sdk_service/session_management/_types.py#L458).
+1. Support **session sharing** across multiple measurement plugins using different [session initialization behavior](https://github.com/ni/measurement-plugin-python/blob/main/packages/service/ni_measurement_plugin_sdk_service/session_management/_types.py#L458).
-- Register your services with the **NI Discovery Service** to enable clients to dynamically connect to the server.
+1. Register the **custom gRPC service** with the **NI Discovery Service** to enable clients to dynamically connect to the gRPC service.
-- Create a client for the implemented server.
+1. Create a gRPC client for the implemented gRPC service.
-- Use the client in measurement plugins to interact with the server.
+1. Use the gRPC client in Measurement Plugins to utilize the shared *arbitrary resource* through the *custom gRPC service*.

-By following this implementation, users can learn how to:

-- Design session-shareable services.
-- Leverage NI's services for **better session handling**.
-- Build systems where sessions are shared and managed across multiple measurement plugins.

-## Workflow
+## Concept Overview

 ![alt text](<docs/detailed_workflow.png>)